billabear/billabear/readme.md

 ### Is BillaBear Open Source?

-It's available free to use under the Fair Core License that adds restrictions on competing for 2-years.
+It's available free to use under the Fair Core License that adds restrictions on competing for 2 years.

-There are arguments about if these licenses are open source or not, but generally for most we care can we use it for free and can we modify it.
+There are arguments about whether these licences are open source or not, but generally for most of us what matters is: can we use it for free and can we modify it?
 And this is true for BillaBear.

-### Is it possible to have a customer that pays by invoice seperately?
+### Is it possible to have a customer that pays by invoice separately?

 Yes!
-BillaBear allows you to define how a customer pays which includes by invoice.
+BillaBear allows you to define how a customer pays, which includes by invoice.

 ### Is it possible to disable customer creation for countries?

 Yes!
-You're able to
+You're able to do this.

-### Is it possible to only collect tax for a country once we've met the Threshold?
+### Is it possible to only collect tax for a country once we've met the threshold?

 Yes!
 BillaBear is aware of tax thresholds for countries and states.